pauloconnell/profile2/README.md

-# Rebuilding my developer profile Comming soon : Nov 2024
+# Developer profile built with React

 ## Deploying to gh pages
 I have the ghpages package which automates publishing to ghpages - just push changes to github 'main', then run 'npm run deploy'.
 This is where gh pages will auto merge to the 'gh-page' branch (where live PROD lives) and runs build for deployment